aidanmelen/terraform-aws-security-group-v2/README.md

 </details><br/>

-Please see the [Computed Rules Example](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/examples/computed) for more information.
+Please see the [Matrix Rules Example](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/examples/matrix) for more information.

 ### Only rules with pre-existing security group